Wat is het Open Wetlab?

 When can I get safety training?

-The safety trainings are scheduled once a month.
+The safety trainings are scheduled by appointment.

 With whom is the Open Wetlab collaborating?

 The Open Wetlab collaborates with many different parties in the citizen science community, biotech industry, institutes, schools and universities.
-Please take a look at our Open Wetlab projectpage to get an overview.

 Do you have an advisory board?